-Wig makers at Jarman House for over 40 years
+Wig makers in Ipswich for over 40 years

 On the 9th May 1932 Mr Jarman Senior started in business as a hairdresser and wigmaker at 6a Northgate Street, Ipswich and later his son joined the company.
 His son trained as a hairdresser in London.